Cubiljub/Auditacity/README.md

 # Adding new languages

-Auditacity uses Java resource bundles for translations.
+Auditacity uses Java resource bundles for translations and automatically detects available languages.

+Auditacity scans the resources folder for all `messages_*.properties` files and loads them dynamically.

 To add a new language:

-1. Copy an existing file like messages_en.properties
+1. Copy an existing file such as `messages_en.properties`
-2. Rename it to messages_xx.properties
+2. Rename it to `messages_xx.properties` (for example `messages_it.properties`)
-3. Translate the values
+3. Translate the values in the file
+4. Set the language name using `language.self`

+Example:

+language.self=Italiano

-4. Add the language option in the settings dialog
+After restarting the application, the new language will automatically appear in the language selection menu.

 ---